SERGAUTO/SERGAUTO-Cypress-test-project-AQA/README.md

 The following test scenarios are included in this project:

 1. Search Functionality: Tests the ability to search for articles on Wikipedia.
-2. Random Article Navigation: Validates the "Random article" link.
+2. Current Events Page: Validates the "Current Events Page".
 3. Language Switching: Tests the ability to switch languages.
 4. Main Page Links: Verifies links like "Featured article," "In the news," and "Did You Know?".
 5. Edit Capability: Tests the ability to access the edit page for an article (for logged-in users).